yecril71pl/cpp-docs.pl-pl/docs/standard-library/tuple-operators.md

 ### <a name="parameters"></a>Parametry

+*TN*
-`TN` Typ elementu n-ty spójnej kolekcji.
+ Typ elementu spójnej kolekcji n-ty.

 ### <a name="remarks"></a>Uwagi